riot-ci/RIOT/tests/bench_timers/README.md

 was stopped before setting a timer target.
 The timer should set the new target, but not begin counting towards the target until timer_start is called.
 This is covered by this application under the "stopped" category of test inputs.

+## General benchmark behaviour

+The benchmark application uses some techniques to improve the quality of the tests.

 ### Avoiding phase lock